thepartly/reflectapi/docs/src/how-to/generics.md

 /// # Type Parameters
 ///
 /// * `T` - The type of items in the collection.
 Must be serializable and
-///         implement ReflectAPI Input/Output traits.
+///         implement `reflectapi` Input/Output traits.
 #[derive(serde::Serialize, serde::Deserialize, Input, Output)]
 pub struct Page<T>
 where